KSouthwood/InventoryAndPOS/README.md

 Implement SQL functionality so that the program can save the status of the order even after closing the application.

+##### _Description_

+Now that we have the interface we want, let's keep the orders between invocations of the program by saving them to a SQL database.
+The filename of the database will be passed to the RootWindow class.

 ### Stage 4: [Inventory](https://hyperskill.org/projects/211/stages/1060/implement)

 #### _Summary_